Agustín Sienra

-Agustín Sienra (born 14 July 1999) is an Argentine professional footballer who plays as a centre-back for Defensa y Justicia.
+Agustín Sienra (born 14 July 1999) is an Argentine professional footballer who plays as a centre-back for Spanish club CD Castellón.

 Career

 Sienra started off his career with Defensores Santa Catalina, before later signing with Newell's Old Boys.
 In 2016, following a trial, Sienra joined the youth system of Defensa y Justicia.
 He made the move into first-team football towards the back end of 2020, appearing as an unused substitute for Copa Libertadores matches with Delfín (twice) and Olimpia and a Copa de la Liga Profesional encounter with Colón between September and November.
 It was in the latter month that the centre-back made his senior debut, as he featured for seventy-nine minutes of a domestic defeat to Central Córdoba on 29 November.

+On 5 August 2021, Sienra was loaned to Villa San Carlos until December 2022.
+On 5 January 2023, he moved to San Martín de San Juan also in a temporary deal.

+Sienra helped San Martín to achieve promotion to the top tier in 2024, before returning to Defensa for the 2025 season.
+On 7 July of that year, after just three further first team appearances, he moved abroad and signed a one-year deal with Spanish Segunda División side Castellón.